uktrade/platform-tools/README.md

 ## Installation

-Clone the repo, inside a virtualenv install pip-tools and run `pip-sync requirements-test.txt` to install the test dependencies.
+Clone the repo, inside a virtualenv install pip-tools and run `pip-sync requirements/dev.txt` to install the test dependencies.

+## Testing

+Run `pytest` in the root directory to run all tests.

 ## Migration Tools